storj-archived/core/doc/tunnel-connections.md

 Once the WebSocket tunnel has been opened and authorized, both the private node and the tunneling node have a bidirectional communication channel.
 RPC messages received by the tunnel to the dedicated entry point will be written to the tunnel and must be handled by the private node.
-RPC messages are send with the WebSocket opcode `0x1` (textual) and must be parsed by the private node and then handled as if it were received directly.
+RPC messages are sent with the WebSocket opcode `0x1` (textual) and must be parsed by the private node and then handled as if it were received directly.